Made in USA vs Offshore: Real Cost Comparison (2026)

 The smartest brands in our pipeline aren't choosing one country.
 They're building hybrid programs that match each product to the origin where craft and economics align: US for fast-turn premium and capsules, Mexico for volume knits and denim, Vietnam or China for technical and at-scale, Bangladesh for high-volume basics.
 Start where your current category demands, and expand the portfolio as volumes grow.

-Talk to a real person: Book a free 15-min discovery call with our sourcing desk.
+Talk to a real person: get in contact with our team.
 No pitch, no upsell.

 References